samhere17/core/build-scripts/readme.txt

 3. Copy setup.xml and setup.properties files from the core release package to the setup folder in your project.

-4. Open setup.peoperties file and specify the directory location of the extracted core zip against the property "release.pkg.root".
+4. Open setup.properties file and specify the directory location of the extracted core zip against the property "release.pkg.root".
    For example,
       If the distribution zip is extracted at D:/iquesters/core